effofxprime/documentation/docs/getting-started/mainnet.md

 ```

 ::: tip NOTE:
-Denomiation presented by command is in uvdl(micro-vidulum).
+Denomiation presented by command is in uvdl(micro-beezee).
 Use this formula to convert, 1 VDL = 1,000,000 uVDL.
 :::

 ### Create Validator